Kura Addon Archetype

 To build a package that contains architecture-specific files, it is necessary to separate the control files of the different architectures (namely, aarch64 and amd64).
 To do so, create two directories in the distrib/deb/ folder with this structure:

-Each control file must be created in the distrib/deb/<arch>/ folder.
-These folders could contain also the postinst and postrm files, used to execute commands after the installation and before the removal of the package.
+control file must be created in the distrib/deb/<arch>/ folder.
+These folders can also contain the postinst and postrm files, used to execute commands after the installation and before the removal of the package.
 The content of these files is not relevant for this example, but they can be used to execute commands that are necessary for the correct installation of the package.

 An example of control file for the arm64 architecture is: